mansonkibe/loopback-connector-mysql/CONTRIBUTING.md

 ### Contributing ###

-Thank you for your interest in `loopback-connector-mysql`, an open source project administered by StrongLoop.
+Thank you for your interest in `realken-mysql`, an open source project administered by StrongLoop.

-Contributing to `loopback-connector-mysql` is easy.
+Contributing to `realken-mysql` is easy.
 In a few simple steps:

   * Ensure that your effort is aligned with the project's roadmap by talking to the maintainers, especially if you are going to spend a